Corn Late-Planting

 Another factor influencing switch date is, what shorter-season hybrids do you switch to?
 During the winter, a lot of research often goes into selecting good high performing full-season hybrids.
 But as the decision to switch to shorter-season hybrids draws near, do you have enough time to adequately research and find a good performing shorter-season hybrid?
 Is a good high-performing hybrid available from the seed company?
 Remember the basics (see http://corn.agronomy.wisc.edu/AA/A082.aspx) as you select new hybrids and don't be pressured into switching into just any hybrid - make sure it is a good performer.

 One last point is that late-planted corn often has increased pest pressure, especially from European corn borer (ECB).
-Planting a transgenic Bt-CB hybrid can help manage ECB if pressure is high.
+Planting a transgenic Bt-CB might be appropriate.

 Should Corn be Planted?

-Other crops that night be grown can be found here.
+Other crops that might be grown can be found here.

 Corn as an "emergency forage"

 Corn planters could be brought back out after July 1.
 By this time, if fields are not planted, the production objective becomes "emergency forage" for dry matter production.
-We have produced up to 6.8 T/A dry matter with July planting dates for corn (see http://corn.agronomy.wisc.edu/Research/03DOP/Late2005.pdf and http://corn.agronomy.wisc.edu/Research/03DOP/Late2006.pdf).
+We have produced up to 6.8 T/A dry matter with July planting dates for corn (see have produced up to 6.8 T/A dry matter with July planting dates for corn (see http://corn.agronomy.wisc.edu/Research/03DOP/Late2005.pdf and http://corn.agronomy.wisc.edu/Research/03DOP/Late2006.pdf).

 Key Questions